DSD3V/Custom-Quote-Generator/README.md

 # Custom-Quote-Generator
 An interactive quote generator built with C++.

-To run the program, click the following link: https://repl.it/@DS2K/Custom-Quote-Generator#quotes.txt
+Run the program here: https://repl.it/@DS2K/Custom-Quote-Generator#quotes.txt